FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/Installation/Docker/Upgrade/Upgrade.md

 ---

 # Upgrading Existing Container
 To upgrade the container to a new version you simply stop the container running the version you wish to upgrade from, and start a container running the version you want to upgrade to.
-To have data transfered between versions you need to have used a volume during the initial set up.
+To have data transferred between versions you need to have used a volume during the initial set up.

 ```bash
 docker stop fts